Outex products are built to last. When properly maintained all of our components can last as long as your camera equipment.

 All of the Outex components can be acquired individually/separate in Shop By Parts, including the covers.
 They range in price between US$99-149.

 There's no waterproof way to completely restore/repair a tear or hole in the covers.
 The covers are malleable, rugged, transparent and engineered thru a process that cures under pressure & temperature.
 So it's impossible to restore all of those properties post production.
-The covers are affordable to replace and all covers fit all of our optics.
+(It's like baking a cake.
+You can't just add ingredients later.)
+The covers are affordable to replace and all covers fit all of our optics (front glass ports & domes).

 Refrain from using resins, super glue or bonding chemicals.
 They often dry out the Outex cover material, creating cracks and having the opposite intended result.